Dg-separable dg-extensions: Introduction

 \section{Introduction}

 Let $K$ be a commutative ring.
 A differential graded $K$-algebra $(A,d)$ is a $\Z$-graded algebra $A$ together with a $K$-linear graded endomorphism $d:A\ra A$ of degree $1$ such that $d^2=0$ and

 for all homogeneous $a,b\in A$, where we denote by $|a|$ the degree of $a\in A$.
 Differential graded algebras (or dg-algebras for short) were defined by Cartan~\cite{Cartandg} in 1954 and proved to be highly successful in many subjects, such as homological algebra, algebraic topology, differential and algebraic geometry, and alike.
 However, the ring theory of differential graded algebras remained largely unexplored until quite recently.
 The first of the results in this direction was a characterisation of Aldrich and Garcia Rozas \cite{Tempest-Garcia-Rochas} of acyclic dg-algebras. \cite{dgorders} then studied general ring theoretic properties, such as a dg-Nakayama lemma, and independently in a parallel development Orlov \cite{Orlov1} studied finite dimensional dg-$K$-algebras over a field $K$.
 Goodbody \cite{Goodbody} proved a version of Nakayama's lemma in the dg-setting following Orlov's approach.
 In the sequel \cite{dgBrauer} defined and studied a dg-Brauer group, and in \cite{dgGoldie} Ore localisation and a Goldie theorem was studied in the context of dg-algebras.
-Further, in \cite{dgfields} a concept of a dg-division algebra was developed, and a complete classification was given, under a technical condition.
+Further, in \cite{dgfields} a concept of a dg-division algebra was developed, and a complete classification was given.
 In this case we showed that a dg-division algebra is either acyclic or has differential $d=0$.
+Note that in \cite{dgBrauer} a technical hypothesis was imposed for the classification.
+We shall prove in this paper that the technical assumption is superfluous.

 In general, a $K$-algebra $B$ is called separable over a $K$-subalgebra $A$ if the multiplication map $B\otimes_AB\lra B$ is split as morphism of $B-B$-bimodules.
-A graded version was given by Nastasescu-van Oystaen~\cite{gradedrings} asking for a split in the category of graded bimodules.
+A graded version was given by N\u ast\u asescu-van Oystaeyen~\cite{gradedrings} asking for a split in the category of graded bimodules.